Blake Lively's "Pressed Flower" Manicure Is So Romantic

 Last night, Blake Lively and husband Ryan Reynolds had a glamorous night out in New York City to celebrate the world premiere of Reynolds' new film, Free Guy.
 For the occasion — which also happens to be the couple's first public red-carpet appearance in over a year — Lively went all out with sparkles.

-The actress wore a light pink and silver, sequined-encrusted, cut-out gown, styled with with chunky diamond jewelry and a dainty diamond chain woven through her ponytail.
+The actress wore a light pink and silver, sequined-encrusted, cut-out gown, styled with chunky diamond jewellery and a dainty diamond chain woven through her ponytail.
 But the most stunning detail is also the most subtle: Lively's gel manicure, with teeny-tiny dried flowers pressed into each fingernail.

 Advertisement